JargonInc/jargon-sdk-nodejs/packages/sdk-core/README.md

 ### Resource management and runtime rendering

-`ResourceManager` allows clients to access content resources stored in locale-specifc files, and to render those resources at runtime, substituting parameters.
+`ResourceManager` allows clients to access content resources stored in locale-specific files, and to render those resources at runtime, substituting parameters.

 A `ResourceManager` instance is meant to live only for the lifetime of a single request, and is bound to a specific locale.
 Instances are created via a `ResourceManagerFactory` instance, normally `DefaultResourceManagerFactory`.

-Resource files live in "resources" subdirectory of the process's runtime directory; this will soon be customizeable via `ResourceManagerOptions`.
+Resource files live in "resources" subdirectory of the process's runtime directory; this will soon be customizable via `ResourceManagerOptions`.

 ## Runtime Interface